Airplane II: The Sequel: Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 42% based on 19 reviews, with an average rating of 5.3/10.
-On Metacritic, the film has a weighted average score of 48 out of 100 based on nine critics, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 41% based on 22 reviews.
+On Metacritic, the film has a weighted average score of 48 out of 100 based on nine critics, indicating "mixed or average" reviews.

-Variety remarked, "It can't be said that Airplane II is no better or worse than its predecessor.
-It is far worse, but might seem funnier had there been no original".
+Variety said Airplane II was "far worse" than the original and "might seem funnier had there been no original".
 Roger Ebert gave the film two out of four stars, saying it "never really seems to know whether it's about a spaceship.
 It's all sight gags, one-liners, puns, funny signs and scatological cross-references".

 Airplane II opened in the United States the same weekend as The Toy and 48 Hrs. and finished second for the weekend behind The Toy with a gross of $5,329,208 from 1,150 screens.
 Grosses dropped 45% the following week and the film went on to earn only $27.2 million in the United States and Canada, compared to the original's $83 million box office total.

+Cancelled sequel

+A third film, Airplane III, was announced in a post-credit message.
+Paramount had informed the creative team of the second film of the plan to do a third one, but eventually cancelled those plans due to the weak box-office reception the second one got.
+In 2011, Robert Hays said in an interview that the project was very close to being made, but that he was never interested in a third one.